Martingale Projections and Quantum Decoherence: Quantum Decoherence

 for every $i,j\in\mathcal{Q}$ where $i\neq j$, and

 at that $t_k\in\T\setminus\{t_0\}$. \end{prop} \begin{proof} Since (\ref{finalpi}) holds and

 for every $q\in\mathcal{Q}$ at that $t_k\in\T\setminus\{t_0\}$, the inequalities (\ref{finaldecoherence}) and (\ref{finalentropy}) follow from Propositions \ref{mainproposition} and \ref{mainpropositiontwo}, respectively. \end{proof} Proposition \ref{mainpropositiongeneralcombine} demonstrates that the existence of a martingale projection on the diagonal magnitudes of an observed ensemble of density matrices implies both expected decoherence and information gain in that system.
 In all the results thus far, we highlight statements of the form \emph{at that $t_k\in\T\setminus\{t_0\}$}, since super/sub-martingale projections may not exist for every interaction between the system and the environment -- this creates flexibility in compartmentalizing quantum interactions across time, instead of asking such features from the \emph{entire} process.

-Hence, our results show that if/when a system-environment interaction manifests a martingale projection on the density matrix, then one can expect decoherence and information gain as an outcome of that very interaction.
+Hence, our results show that if/when a system-environment interaction manifests a martingale projection on the density matrix, then one can expect both decoherence and information gain as an outcome of that very interaction.
 If such features do exist for the entire process, then we obtain the following: \begin{coro} Let $\left|\psi_{t_{k}}\right\rangle$ admit a path transformation of the form in {\rm (\ref{rewritetransformation})} for every $t_k\in\T\setminus\{t_0\}$.
-If $\{\pi^{(q)}_{t_{k}}\}_{t_k\in\T}$ is a $(\nu,\G^{\boldsymbol{\pi}^{(q)}})$-supermartingale for every $q\in\mathcal{Q}$, then
+If $\{\pi^{(q)}_{t_{k}}\}_{t_k\in\T}$ is a $(\nu,\G)$-supermartingale for every $q\in\mathcal{Q}$, then

 for every $i,j\in\mathcal{Q}$ where $i\neq j$ for every $t_k\in\T\setminus\{t_0\}$.
-If $\{\pi^{(q)}_{t_{k}}\}_{t_k\in\T}$ is a $(\nu,\G^{\boldsymbol{\pi}^{(q)}})$-submartingale for every $q\in\mathcal{Q}$, then
+If $\{\pi^{(q)}_{t_{k}}\}_{t_k\in\T}$ is a $(\nu,\G)$-submartingale for every $q\in\mathcal{Q}$, then